BrunoZell/CollectiveIntelligence/litepaper.md

 - future: pay/deal, gradually decreased based on how quickly it is replaced by newer theories proposals + deals: payment through commitment negotiations, whatever you can get from others.

+At some point, some participants may feel happy with a proposed alternative action path.
+[this is where ask Network comes in to play the role of a mediator, especially across time (pay salary now from treasury, sell product later on, leaving to time-sensitive risk other than that of the economy to the worker.
+Those risks would carry entrapreneurs nowadays, but must not be carried at all by an Ask Network contributor.
+Essentially everybody is now selft employed and enjoys those benefits, but without additional accounting (data exports into various jurisdictions can be automated) and no risk of bankruptcy (risk is taken by the networks onchain +EV-selectoror, compensate by the economic value of the produce that the network auctions off to other active economic participants (agents)), and capital (you can use the networks treasury to bridge the production<>consumption capital requirements and fees like €25k for a GmbH is lender to you by the network, and further monitored by standard online banking HTTPS session captures to monitor the usage of the network funds.

+MVLs are freely sellable.
+The network auctions them off (with price control to raise money for development) to acquire a treasury, and pay contributors at the point of the gift act, with the network "speculating" on that acts economic productivity which the network is free to sell at a later point in time to somebody else.
+This treasury basically bridges the gap of production<>consumption, with costs accuring during production (by possibly many actors or organizations along the value chain).

+subsidized tipping: every MVL that is actually consumed has a certain amount of subsidized tips available to him.
+During production, delivery, and after delivery you can rate the service and optionally annotate with what you liked about it.
+Negative ratings pay nothing to nobody.
+Positive ratings pay a tip to the immediate service provider and to workers down the value chain.
+The distribution is equal with most weight to the servant, then downwards the chain decreasing, but can be customized by an annotation about what you liked and disliked, which then is attributed to the teams of the individual deals that made the service possible.

+Vertical integration is more cost effective: you share the cash buffer, risk of final valuation of produce, and all coordinate to achieve a shared goal (otherwise there wouldn't be a sustainable organization running full vertical production for a given product)

 Each voluntary participant of coordination markets creates a permissionless account.
 Each account automatically keeps track of: wants, commitments, action traces, balances, resource consumption.

 Wants and commitments are explicitly updated by the account owner, with each account having a set of active wants and another set of active commitments.